Reporting to the Ministry of Justice

 The Ministry of Justice (hereinafter referred to as 'the ministry') has launched an online assistant on MyGuichet.lu which allows whistleblowers to submit internal reports without authentication, relating to breaches of national and European law that may have occurred within their ministry.

-You are encouraged to submit an internal report first (using the link on the ministry's website or in our section 'Online services and forms' below) before reporting externally to one of the competent authorities specified in the law of 16 May 2023 (Article 18), unless internal reporting could be detrimental to you (e.g. retaliation by your employer).
+You are encouraged to submit an internal report first before reporting externally to one of the competent authorities designated by the law of 16 May 2023 (article 18), unless internal reporting could be detrimental to you (e.g. retaliation by your employer).

-The Office for Whistleblowers, an independent authority of the ministry, can provide information and assistance to anyone wishing to report a breach.
+The Office for Whistleblowers (Office des signalements) can provide information and assistance to anyone wishing to make a report.

 Who is concerned